 Written for accountants, lawyers and tax practitioners, this highly practical resource offers a clear and concise explanation of the Div 7A rules.
-The revised and updated seventh edition is available in print, online and in new eBook edition, the Division 7A Handbook.
+The revised and updated seventh edition is available in online and in new eBook editions (print edition now sold out).

 Updates in this new edition include:

 - the 2013-14 benchmark interest rate is incorporated (2014-15 in the online edition)

 - a new precedent is included covering in-substance loans arising out of present entitlements of private company beneficiaries

 - the ATO's recent interpretive decision on the consequences of shortfalls in annual repayments of a Div 7A loan.

 - checklists identifying both problems and possible solutions

 - examples and precedents reflecting the current law and ATO practice

 - explains the interaction of Div 7A with other areas of law, such as FBT and family law